This tutorial will take you step-by-step through how to drive density in a shoe sole based on a foot pressure jet map.

 Step 01: Create Foot Pressure Map

-To use the foot pressure data, the jet map image needs to be converted into a Real Point Map in a CSV file type.
+To use the foot pressure data, the jet map image needs to be converted into a Scalar Point Map in a CSV file type.
 The file should have the X Y Z locations and the intensity.
 Converting this is beyond the scope of this tutorial, but it can be accomplished through Python or other programming languages.
 The image size has also been scaled to match the size of the shoe sole model.

 Press 'f' or go to View > Field Viewer to see the foot map.